iagows/arduino_io/README.md

 With those info, the app can send a command to get the value of service named "A" or set the value for the service named "B".

 ## Version Log

+### 3.0.1

+Changed the example to use the 3 main functions: read, describe, and write.

 ### 3.0.0